genius257/AutoIt-HTTP-Server/README.md

 - 403 status code if no index is found, instead of sending a stream of no file
 - Removed double newline at end of "_HTTP_SendData" it appended to any file and seemed to not be needed.
 - Added [If...Then](https://www.autoitscript.com/autoit3/docs/keywords/If.htm) statment with [ContinueCase](https://www.autoitscript.com/autoit3/docs/keywords/ContinueCase.htm) in case required PHP files is not present
-- Server URI does now support precent encoding
+- Server URI does now support percent encoding
 - AU3 CGI support

 Looking into: